samchan1123/ros_begin-led_example/README.md

 # ros_begin-led_example
-This is a tesing code for ROS+Arduino
+This is a testing code for ROS+Arduino
 Try to combine subscriber and Publisher in one node

 .ino:subscribe [led brightness] and publish [distance] (ultrasonic_sensor)